davidtmiller2010/galwayballet/README.md

 ## Deployment
-This project was deployed to GitHub on a regular basis as features were added.
+This project was deployed to GitHub on on every push to master.
 This allowed for version control.

 Versions of the deployed code can be viewed [here](https://github.com/davidtmiller2010/galwayballet)